kennyhakazimana10/soccer-giphy-app/README.md

 # Soccer Giphy Fetch

-This project uses the Giphy API to load and display GIFs on the page.
+GIPHY API IS USED FOR THIS PROJECT.(Used to load and display GIFs on the page.)
-By default, it loads soccer-related gifs, and users can also search for any keyword.
+Soccer-related gifts are loaded.
+Users can search for any keyword.

 ## How It Works
 1. Open `index.html` in a browser.